emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <summary>Show SQL Query</summary>

 <pre><code class="language-sql">
--- Merge hourly data files using left join
-SELECT A.Id, A.ActivityHour AS activity_hour, A.Calories, C.StepTotal AS step_total, I.TotalIntensity AS total_intensity, I.AverageIntensity AS average_intensity,
+-- -- Merge hourly calories, steps, and intensities datasets using LEFT JOIN on Id and ActivityHour SELECT A.Id, A.ActivityHour AS activity_hour, A.Calories, C.StepTotal AS step_total, I.TotalIntensity AS total_intensity, I.AverageIntensity AS average_intensity,
 FROM `capstone-case-study-460717.Fitness_Tracker_Data.hourlycalories` A
 LEFT JOIN `capstone-case-study-460717.Fitness_Tracker_Data.hourlysteps` C